Innovative-Research-Insights/GCNVI/README.md

 ## Interactive map

-The repository's GitHub Pages site serves an interactive map of the index: the composite score and five-category classification, with switchable layers for each of the ten components, red-to-green with green always the direction of greater vitality, priority tracts outlined, and a full block-group profile on click.
+The repository's GitHub Pages site serves an interactive map of the index: the composite score and five-category classification, with switchable layers for each of the ten components, red-to-green with green always the direction of greater vitality, pilot tracts outlined, and a full block-group profile on click.

 Once Pages is enabled (Settings > Pages > deploy from branch, root), the map is at: `https://<username>.github.io/<repo-name>/`